Keyframer: Empowering Animation Design using Large Language Models: User Study Methodology

 \subsection{Data Collection \& Analysis}

-We recorded the video conference sessions (audio and video), giving us 19.5 hours of video for analysis.
-Additionally, we instrumented the application with logging features to create timestamped activity logs, tracking the prompts users entered, the full response from the LLM to each request, and which editors they used to edit the LLM output, if any.
-The anonymized logs were stored locally in the participant's browser and exported and shared with the researchers by the participants at the conclusion of each session.
-Transcripts were auto-generated by the video conferencing software and reviewed and edited by the research team.
+We collected screen recordings and audio from each video conference session, giving us 19.5 hours of video for analysis.
+Additionally, we instrumented the application with an anonymized, session-based logging features to create timestamped activity logs tracking the prompts users entered, the LLM response for each request, and which editors participants used to edit the LLM output, if any.
+Transcripts auto-generated by the video conferencing software were reviewed and edited by the research team and after each session, researchers wrote reflective memos to capture salient moments.
+Our data collection and study protocol were reviewed and approved by a research ethics committee and legal counsel at a large technology company.

-Following the procedures of thematic analysis \cite{braun_using_2006}, two researchers met weekly over the course of two months to analyze the transcripts and logs from our sessions.
-We inductively coded the transcripts for participants' experience using Keyframer for animation design.
-In addition to analyzing the interview transcripts, we quantitatively analyzed all the prompts users generated in both activities, all the animations and code generated, and whether or not users edited the output from the LLM (and if applicable, what editor mode they used for their edits), comparing across all four groups.
+Following the procedures of thematic analysis \cite{braunUsing2006}, two researchers met weekly over the course of two months to analyze the transcripts and logs from our sessions to inductively identify themes around the \system user experience.
+We also quantitatively analyzed the prompts users wrote (which were coded blind of participant identifiers), the animations and code generated, and user editing patterns in modifying generated animation code, comparing across all four groups.

-Additionally, we again followed the procedures of thematic analysis to analyze prompting styles and semantic prompt types.
-We first independently coded a subset of 25 prompts (or 12\% of all unique prompts) over multiple rounds to create a set of prompting styles and semantic prompt types.
-After reviewing and discussing any discrepancies in our application of these codes, we then split the list of prompts and independently coded half, discussing until we reached agreement on all prompts.
+We identified a set of prompting styles by first having two authors independently code a subset of 25 user prompts (or 12\% of all unique prompts) over multiple rounds.
+After reviewing and discussing any discrepancies in our application of these codes, the same two researchers split the list of prompts and independently coded half, discussing until we reached agreement on all prompts.